spiffe/spire-controller-manager/README.md

 ### Upgrade

-The SPIRE Controller Manager depends to have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
+SPIRE Controller Manager must have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
-Before upgrading, upgrade custom resources in [config/crd](/config/crd)
+Before upgrading, please install custom resources from [config/crd](/config/crd)

 ## Compatibility